nlhogsten/GIS-Google-Earth-Pro/README.md

 Below are some examples of the surf spots featured in this portfolio:

-### Surf Spot 1
+### Ala Moana Surf Spot Overview
 ![Surf Spot 1](./images/boatHarborSurfSpots.jpg)
-*Description: A prime break with clear wave patterns captured at sunrise.*
+*Description: These 5 prime breaks offer a wide assortment of waves depeneding on the day, ranging from light longboarding to hollow barrels.*

 ### Surf Spot 2
 ![Surf Spot 2](./images/paddlePaths.jpg)